Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Overdamped Limit

 \subsection{BAO}

 If we consider the update rule of the BAO scheme

 and take the limit as $\gamma \to \infty$ we obtain

-which is simply the Euler-Maruyama scheme with stepsize $h^{2}$ for potential $\Tilde{U} := 4U$, which imposes stepsize restrictions $h^{2} \leq \frac{2}{4M}$ and hence consistent with our analysis.
-Further if we take the limit of the contraction rate and the modified Euclidean norm we have
+which is simply the Euler-Maruyama scheme with stepsize $h^{2}/2$ for potential $\Tilde{U} := 2U$, which imposes stepsize restrictions which are consistent with our analysis.
+Further, if we take the limit of the contraction rate and the modified Euclidean norm we have

-which is again consistent with the convergence rates achieved in Sec. \ref{sec:conv_overdamped} and the norm is essentially the Euclidean norm when considered on the overdamped process as $\overline{v} = 0$.
-Due to the fact that the potential is rescaled in the limit, this is not a discretization of the overdamped dynamics.
+which is again consistent with the convergence rates achieved in Section \ref{sec:conv_overdamped} and the norm is essentially the Euclidean norm when considered on the overdamped process as $\overline{v} = 0$.
+Due to the fact that the potential is rescaled in the limit, this is not a discretization of the {correct} overdamped dynamics.